Why is there an increase in my annual environmental health permit fee?

 Were permit holders notified of the proposed increase?

-Notification regarding the proposed fee changes was posted on the Yolo County website and facilities that have provided email contact information received email notification.
-Postal mail was not sent to every permitted facility due to the cost of mailing.
-If you have a permitted business and would like to be added on the email list-serv, please contact Environmental Health with your email address and request that your email address be added to your facility contact information.
+Yes.
+The proposed fee changes were posted on the Yolo County website, and facilities that previously provided email contact information received email notifications.
+Postal notifications were not sent to all permitted facilities due to mailing costs.
+If you would like to receive future notices, please contact Environmental Health to add or update your email address.

 How were fees determined?

-The Environmental Health works with the Auditor/Controller’s office and Chief Administrator’s Office to complete a comprehensive study to determine the actual costs to perform each service.
-In some cases a consultant is used to assist with the time, task, and/or cost analysis.
-These fees were submitted to and approved by the Board of Supervisors.
+Environmental Health works with the Auditor/Controller’s Office and the County Administrator’s Office to conduct a detailed cost-of-service analysis.
+In some cases, outside consultants assist with time, task, and cost evaluations.
+All recommended fee adjustments are reviewed and approved by the Board of Supervisors.

 Why doesn’t the Department cut costs instead of raising our fees?